Use the form if you...

 Over the past ten years, our ambitions as a employer have continuously developed and improved.
 An important insight that we have brought with us is the importance of having a well-thought-out structure for how the employer and supplier interact, especially when it comes to solving problems at an early stage.
 There is an ambition to create better conditions for industry partners to cooperate and thereby create better results for all parties.

 The Swedish Transport Administration's ambition as an employer is to be perceived and act in a value-creating, active and clear way.
-A project is underway in 2021 and 2022 with the aim of further developing the employer role, where collaboration, processes, risk management, leadership and technical regulations are subprojects.
+Projects are underway with the aim of developing the client role.

 Our business strategy for contracts and technical consultants